diagomp/Macropad/README.md

 * Any user can configure the actions assigned to any button without the need of reprogramming the Arduino.
 * The controller aplication can store different configuration profiles.
 So, the user can alternate the current profile depending on the application he/she is using.
-* Any button in the keyboard has two possible actions -- short press and long press.
+* Any button in the keyboard has two possible actions -- *short press* and *long press*.
-* It is possible to use also encoders, wich adds two more interaction to that position of the grid in the keyboard -- clockwise (CW) and counter-clockwise (CCW) rotation.
+* It is possible to use also encoders, wich adds two more interaction to that position of the grid in the keyboard -- *clockwise (CW)* and *counter-clockwise (CCW)* rotation.
+* The controller application can be hidden while not using.
+It runs on the System Tray, so the interface can be recover at any moment.

 ## How to use it